mdsimon2/RPi-CamillaDSP/README.md

 #### CueMix

 Install Cuemix 5 on a Mac / PC.
-Either connect the Ultralite Mk5 to the Mac / PC or click the gear in Cuemix and enter the hostname of the RPi.
+Either connect the Ultralite Mk5 to the Mac / PC or click the gear in Cuemix and enter the hostname of the RPi if managing remotely with nginx.

 Set up channel routing such that USB 1-2 are routed to analog output 1-2, USB 3-4 to analog output 3-4, etc. Make sure no other channel routing is in place, as all channel routing will be done in CamillaDSP.
 Check the levels in the Output tab as the Ultralite Mk5 may come with all channels set to -20 dB by default.
 To use the Mk5 volume knob, select which analog channels (knob will only work on analog channels) should be controlled by the knob in the Output tab.
 See screenshots below for what this should look like.